storesafe/cordova-sqlite-storage/README.md

 Legacy Lawnchair test
 ---------------------

-In the lawnchair-test subdirectory of Cordova-iOS or Legacy-PhoneGap-iPhone you can copy the contents of the www subdirectory into a Cordova/PhoneGap project and see the behavior of the Lawnchair test suite.
+In the lawnchair-test subdirectory of Cordova-iOS you can copy the contents of the www subdirectory into a Cordova/PhoneGap project and see the behavior of the Lawnchair test suite.

 Extra notes
 -----------

-@marcucio has also made some improvements for batching in the iOS version in https://github.com/marcucio/Cordova-Plugins but I do not want to take these until I know it is working OK with multi-level transaction API.

-Old baching notes, will go away:
+Old baching notes for iOS version:

 ### Other notes from @Joenoon: